Script Examples

 Each section must begin with a unique counter line, which is an integer greater than the previous integer used in the file.
 The integer must be enclosed by square brackets, as shown in the example below.

-Important: Each section must be separated from the next section by a single, blank line.
+Each section must be separated from the next section by one and only one empty (i.e. blank) line.
 Blank lines within script sections are not allowed.
-If you want to have line spaces within an individual script section you must use empty comment lines - i.e. lines starting with the semi-colon (;) character.
+If you want to have empty lines within script sections then use empty comment lines (i.e. lines starting ";").

 This is an example script.